Duchess of Richmond's ball: The ball

-Lady Louisa, another of the Duchess's daughters, recalled:
+Lady Louisa, another of the Duchess' daughters, recalled:

 While the exact order of the dances at this ball is not known, there is a comment from a contemporary critical observer about the season in Brussels:

-Arthur Wellesley, 1st Duke of Wellington with his intimate staff arrived some time between 11 pm. and midnight.
-Shortly before supper, which started around 1 am., Lieutenant Henry Webster, an aide-de-camp to William, Prince of Orange, arrived with a message for the Prince.
+Arthur Wellesley, 1st Duke of Wellington with his intimate staff arrived some time between 11 pm and midnight.
+Shortly before supper, which started around 1 am, Lieutenant Henry Webster, an aide-de-camp to William, Prince of Orange, arrived with a message for the Prince.
 The Prince handed it to Wellington, who pocketed it unopened.
-A short time later Wellington read the message—written at around 10 pm., it reported that Prussian forces had been forced by the French to retreat from Fleurus.
-As Fleurus is north-east of Charleroi this meant that the French had crossed the river Sambre (although Wellington couldn't tell from this message in what strength)—Wellington requested the Prince to return to his headquarters immediately, and then after issuing a few more orders went into supper, where he sat between Lady Frances Webster and Lady Georgiana.
-To his surprise the Prince of Orange returned and in a whisper informed him of another dispatch, this one sent by Baron Rebecque to the Prince's headquarters at Braine-le-Comte, and timed at 10:30 pm.
+A short time later Wellington read the message — written at around 10 pm, it reported that Prussian forces had been forced by the French to retreat from Fleurus.
+As Fleurus is north-east of Charleroi this meant that the French had crossed the river Sambre (although Wellington couldn't tell from this message in what strength) — Wellington requested the Prince to return to his headquarters immediately, and then, after issuing a few more orders, went into supper, where he sat between Lady Frances Wedderburn-Webster and Lady Georgiana Lennox.
+To his surprise the Prince of Orange returned and in a whisper informed him of another dispatch, this one sent by Baron de Rebecque to the Prince's headquarters at Braine-le-Comte, and timed at 10:30 pm.
 It informed the Prince that the French had pushed up the main Charleroi to Brussels road nearly as far as Quatre Bras.
 After repeating to the Prince that he should return to his headquarters, Wellington continued to sit at the table and make small talk for 20 minutes more, before announcing that he would retire to bed.
 He rose from the supper-table and:

 The atmosphere in the room changed when news circulated among the guests that the French were crossing the border:

 Katherine Arden, daughter of Richard Arden, 1st Baron Alvanley, described the events towards the end of the ball and the rest of the night: